wrandall22/robbyronk.github.com/ntier.md

 - Have any notion of what HTTP is

 ### Service Layer
+This layer isn't always needed in trivial apps.

 Interface: provide promises to the Application Logic layer, consume promises from the REST Client and other services

 Service Layer should: